kantord/LibreLingo/docs/creating_a_python_language_learning_app_using_librelingo_courses.md

 ================================ 1 failed, 5 passed in 0.04s =================================
 ```

-Whoops, our test forgot to actually iterate over the result, lets wrap the function call in
+Whoops, our test forgot to actually iterate over the result; let's wrap the function call in
 `list()` to fix that.

 ```python